immanelg/mdopen/README.md

 Quickly preview local markdown files in browser with GitHub-like look.

-Doesn't use GitHub API, but just compiles markdown to HTML in Rust.
+Doesn't use GitHub API, but locally compiles markdown to HTML in Rust and renders it in a browser.

+Supports most of the GitHub markdown features, including syntax highlighting and math formulas.

+Has GitHub-like CSS including automatic dark/light colorschemes.

 # Installation